wrossmorrow/envoy-extproc-sdk-go/README.md

 * an accumulator `Duration` _for the time spent in external processing_
 * a flag `EndOfStream` from gRPC messages for header and body phases

 This context is carried through every request phase, meaning that data can be shared _across_ phases particularly in the generic slot `data` for arbitrary values.
 Define and access data with `RequestContext.SetValue` and `RequestContext.GetValue` methods.
-Values are stored generically as `interface{}`, so to use them you must re-type the data upoin retrieval.
+Values are stored generically as `any`, so to use them you must re-type the data upoin retrieval.
 See the [data](#data) or [digest](#digest) examples.

 ### Forming Responses

 We also provide some convenience routines for operating on process phase stream responses, so that users of this SDK need to learn less about the specifics of the `envoy` datastructures.
 The gRPC stream response datastructures are complicated, and our aim is to utilize the `RequestContext` to guard and simplify the construction of responses with a simpler user interface.

 In particular, the methods
 ```go